 Students currently enrolled at Friedman should refer to the degree requirement worksheet associated with their year of entry for the most accurate requirements.

 Nutrition Science and Policy Core Course

 The nutrition core provides students with an understanding of basic nutrition and nutrition science policy.
 Courses in these areas reflect the broad science and policy mission of the school.
-Each course is one credit unless noted otherwise.
+Each course is three semester hour units unless noted otherwise.
 Students with prior coursework or knowledge may be able to exempt a specific course.

-- Nutritional Biochemistry and Physiology - 3 credits (NUTR 370 and NUTR 371)
+- Nutritional Biochemistry and Physiology Macronutrients and Nutritional Biochemistry and Physiology: Micronutrients - 4.5 semester hour units (NUTR 370 and NUTR 371)

 - Principles of Epidemiology (NUTR 204)

 - Statistical Methods for Nutrition Research II (NUTR 309)

 - Introduction to Modern Biology Techniques - 1.5 semester hour units (NUTR 225)

 - Nutrition Science Journal Club - no semester hour units (NUTR 240)

 - Fundamentals of Public Policy and Programming: How Science and Practice Interact (NUTR 203)